-Simon Warren (BA Hons Arch, DipArch, ARB, RIBA) is Senior Lecturer at the Leeds School of Architecture, where he leads the Post Graduate Diploma in Architectural Professional Practice (RIBA/ARB Part 3) course.
+Simon Warren (BA Hons Arch, DipArch, ARB, SFEA) is a Senior Lecturer at the Leeds School of Architecture, where he leads the Post Graduate Diploma in Architectural Professional Practice (RIBA/ARB Part 3) course.

 By thinking about strategic urban design issues and by understanding and empowering the resources within communities the city can be made more resilient, egalitarian and coherent.
-This is the focus of his undergraduate design studio, CITYzen Agency.
+This is the focus of his design studio, CITYzen Agency.

 As a practicing architect from 1992 to 2008 Simon was involved in built projects across the north of England, and was a director at Leeds practice Bauman Lyons Architects.

 He has submitted his PhD, Architecture Live Projects: Situated Learning Agility.

 Stott CR; Warren S (2017), Advocating a Co-Design Methodology Across Academy and Community:

 Stott CR; Warren S (2017), The Making of a Liveable Community at New Wortley, Leeds:

 Stott CR; Warren S (2016), Emergent Community Governance; A model of socially sustainable transformation in New Wortley:

 Stott CR; Warren S (2016), Experimenting with Alumni Pedagogy: